awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

       `PropertySelector: "$.DBInstances[0].DBInstanceStatus"`\.

    1. Specify one or more DesiredValues\.
-If you don't know the values you want to specify, then execute the [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API action to determine possible values\.
+If you don't know the values you want to specify, then run the [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API action to determine possible values\.
 For this walkthrough, specify *available* and *starting*\.

    1. Enter the information you collected into the Automation document as shown in the following example\.